DataDog/async-listener/README.md

 * *The API below is exported by the library instead of being attached directly to `process`.
 This avoids conflicts with the existing implementation.
 However, it means this fork cannot be used as a polyfill.*

-*Since this means it works differently from the original, the goal of this fork is to be used on its own, and not to be merged back upstream.*

 # process.addAsyncListener polyfill